Westminster: Parish of Westminster St Margaret

 Most of the parishes of Westminster originated as daughter parishes of St Margaret's parish, in the City and Liberty of Westminster, Middlesex.
 The exceptions to this were St Clement Danes, St Mary le Strand and possibly some other small areas.

 The ancient parish was St Margaret; after 1727 this became the civil parish of 'St Margaret and St John', the latter a new church required for the increasing population.
 The area around Westminster Abbey formed the extra-parochial Close of the Collegiate Church of St Peter.
 Like many large parishes, Westminster was divided into smaller units called Hamlets (meaning a territorial sub-division, rather than a small village).
 These would later become independent daughter parishes.

 Until 1900 the local authority was the combined vestry of St Margaret and St John (also known as the Westminster District Board of Works from 1855 to 1887), which was based at Westminster Town Hall in Caxton Street from 1883.

 City and Liberty of Westminster

-The Liberty of Westminster, governed by the Westminster Court of Burgesses, also included St Martin in the Fields and several other parishes and places.
+The City and Liberty of Westminster, governed by the Westminster Court of Burgesses, also included St Martin in the Fields and several other parishes and places.
 Westminster had its own quarter sessions, but the Middlesex sessions also had jurisdiction.